Story At-A-Glance

 Techstars Backed Company

-Edge Sound Research also participated in the The Minnesota Twins Accelerator by Techstars to explore B2B opportunities for the application of their sound technology.
+Edge Sound Research also participated in the Minnesota Twins Accelerator by Techstars to explore B2B opportunities to apply their sound technology.

 “We wanted to create a CES experience that would leave attendees in awe as they had an out-of-body experience feeling and hearing sound from sitting on a bench.
 Our aim was to demonstrate a new perspective for the future of sound and the feedback was nothing short of spectacular”